Optimal Bayesian design for model discrimination via classification: Examples

 \subsubsection{Simulation Settings}

-For each of the classification methods, we use a sample of 5K simulations from each model to train the classifier at each new design.
-For the classification trees, we estimate the expected 0--1 loss at each design by evaluating the classifier either on the training sample or on a separate test sample of the same size as the training sample.
-As mentioned in Section~\ref{subsec:CART_RF}, it is not possible to estimate the expected multinomial deviance loss by using random forests with out-of-bag class predictions or trees or random forests evaluated on a test sample.
-We could follow the ABC method and draw the simulations for the training and test samples from a large bank of prior prediction datasets simulated at the whole design grid to reduce the computing time.
-However, since the classification method requires significantly fewer simulations, we find that it is still fast to draw a fresh dataset for each proposed design.
+For each of the classification methods from machine learning, we use a sample of 5K simulations from each model to train the classifier and to estimate the expected loss at each new design.
+For the classification trees, we use tenfold cross-validation to estimate the expected loss functions.
+When using random forests, we employ out-of-bag class predictions.
+As a criterion, we use expected 0--1 loss as well as expected multinomial deviance loss.
+When computing the expected multinomial deviance loss, we set the posterior model probability of the correct model to 0.001 whenever it is estimated to be 0, see Appendix~\ref{app:CART_RF} for more information.
+We could follow the ABC method and draw the simulations from a large bank of prior predictive process realisations simulated at the whole design grid to reduce the computing time.
+However, since the machine learning classification method requires significantly fewer simulations, we find that it is still fast to draw a fresh process realisation for each proposed design.
 For the ABC approach, the reference table contains 100K stored prior predictive simulations for each model.
-To compute the expected loss, we average the estimated loss over 500 draws from $p(\vecty|m,\vectd)$ for each model and retain a sample of size 2K from the reference table for each draw.
+To compute the expected loss, we average the estimated loss over 500 `outer' draws from $p(\vecty|m,\vectd)$ for each model and retain a sample of size 2K from the reference table for each draw.
+For all the methods, the optimal design search was conducted over a grid of time points from 0.25 to 10 with a spacing of 0.25.